hujhax/austin-improv-wiki/Help/Contents.md

+## Guide to the AIC Wiki
 **What is it?**<br/>
-The site is like Wikipedia, only it's devoted to Austin improv.
+This site is like Wikipedia, only it's devoted to Austin improv.
 It's here to accumulate useful information about shows, troupes, performers, and anything else relevant to our improv scene.

 **Who can contribute?**<br/>